 Educational programs for historic preservation and natural resources protection are underway on the Phillips Farm.
 Habitat restoration (the Farm is a Monarch Butterfly Waystation), forestry management, water quality monitoring, and riparian buffer planting are ongoing efforts coordinated by the Phillips Farm Committee.
 The Foundation partners with the Loudoun Wildlife Conservancy on several of these programs.
 Bird and butterfly counts and bluebird nest boxes provide additional educational opportunities.
 An interpretive trail provides visitors with an opportunity to study the history and natural beauty of the area.

-In September 2009 an interpretive trail officially opened.
-Trail markers and a brochure detail the natural and cultural history on the property, with numbered posts corresponding to points of interest.
+An interpretive tail goes through the Phillips Farm details the natural and cultural history on the property, with numbered posts corresponding to points of interest.
 This trail project was funded by a generous grant from the Peter M. Howard Memorial Fund through the Piedmont Community Foundation and the volunteer efforts of Rob Hale, John Souders, and Committee Chair Mimi Westervelt.

 We welcome visitors and ask their help in preserving this special place.
 You may download a Self-Guided Trail Walking Tour brochure (or pick up one at the trailhead behind Waterford’s Old Mill) to learn about the cultural and natural history of the Farm.
 As you hike the trail, you will understand the relationship of the Farm to the growth of the village, and why this property is so important to Waterford’s status as one of America’s National Historic Landmarks.